-Custer County's net investment in capital assets, as of June 30, 2018 as \$6,426,240.
+Custer County's net investment in capital assets, as of June 30, 2019 as \$6,841,921.
 This investment in capital assets includes property, buildings, improvements, machinery and equipment and infrastructure (e.g., roads, bridges, sidewalks and similar items).
 The County has elected not to report major infrastructure assets retroactively.
 For more information related to capital assets, see the notes to the basic financial statements.

 Compensated absences are a liability of the County for unpaid vacation leave, sick leave, and compensatory time.
 The liability generally increases on an annual basis as a result of increasing wages and a general growth in the number of total compensable hours.
-The amount of this liability at June 30, 2018 was \$388,807.
-Other debt outstanding consists of the net pension liability, the total other post-employment benefits liability, GO bonds, SID bonds and notes payable, all with various maturities.
+The amount of this liability at June 30, 2019 was \$409,207.
+Other liabilities outstanding consist of the net pension liability, the total other post-employment benefits liability, GO bonds, SID bonds and notes payable.
 For more information related to long-term debt, see the notes to the basic financial statements.